 This course covers basic keyboarding skills.
 Emphasis is placed on the touch system, correct techniques, and development of speed and accuracy.
 Upon completion, students should be able to key at an acceptable speed and accuracy level using the touch system.
+Additionally, students should be able to format basic letters, memos, tables, reports, and other types of personal and business communications.
 Credit by proficiency exam is available.